klaudiosinani/qoa/readme.md

 - Type: `Function`

 A function to validate the input.
-The first arguments given to the function is the user input.
+The first argument given to the function is the user input.
 The function should return either `true` or `false` to indicate the success/fail of the validation.

 ##### `warning`